Ohio sees 3-week streak above 15,000 new COVID-19 cases - NewsBreak

 Ohio sees 3-week streak above 15,000 new COVID-19 cases

-COLUMBUS, Ohio (WCMH) – The Ohio Department of Health on Thursday reported 16,719 new COVID-19 cases, maintaining a nearly-doubled case count compared to last month.
+COLUMBUS, Ohio (WCMH) – The Ohio Department of Health on Thursday reported 16,719 new COVID-19 cases, maintaining a nearly-doubled case count compared to three weeks ago.

 The heightened case rate carrying through the middle of December is still a smaller case rate than the last two years' holiday seasons.
-ODH's latest coronavirus report was a bump up from the past two, more consistent weeks.
-Ohio saw 16,061 new cases in the week prior, compared to the similar 16,091 cases in the week before that.Abducted Ohio children found during Florida traffic stop, sheriff says
+ODH 's latest coronavirus report was a bump up from the past two, more consistent weeks.
+Ohio saw 16,061 new cases in the week prior, compared to the similar 16,091 cases in the week before that.Elderly pedestrian hit, killed in crash with 93-year-old driver

 ODH began reporting COVID-19 cases, hospitalizations, deaths, and vaccinations weekly instead of daily in mid-March after new infections slowed to a low level after the omicron wave.
 Over the past seven days, the state averaged around 2,338 new coronavirus cases per day.
 Ohio also saw a slight increase in hospitalizations, compared to two weeks prior staying essentially flat.
 The 636 hospitalizations reported by ODH in the past seven days -- about 91 per day -- was up just 31 from 605 last week and 607 the week prior.